eonica/Experimental-ERC-4337-Bundler-Setup/README.md

 1. Getting the raw RAPL power measurements
 2. Computing the SmartWatts accurately estimated actual power consumption per process

-For 1) the monitoring options are set in a *config_file.json*, like the metrics monitored, desired sampling, interval and others, which are described on the PowerAPI page.\
+For 1) the monitoring options are set in a *config_file.json*, like the metrics monitored, desired sampling, interval and others, which are described on the PowerAPI page.
+This must be placed in the directory, where the docker command below is run.\
 Then, the monitoring can be started using a command line as follows (pay attention to the docked mapping paths, this will place results in a *sensor_output* folder that should exist in the local directory):

 `docker run --rm  --net=host --privileged --pid=host -v /sys:/sys -v /var/lib/docker/containers:/var/lib/docker/containers:ro -v $(pwd)/sensor_output:/tmp/sensor_output -v $(pwd):/srv -v $(pwd)/config_file.json:/config_file.json powerapi/hwpc-sensor --config-file /config_file.json`